Pac-Man 40th Anniversary: Music

 Bandai Namco commissioned Japanese techno musician Ken Ishii to create an official theme song for the anniversary, which was titled "Join the Pac", which is also the slogan for the anniversary.
 This song was featured on an album of the same name, which released on October 28, 2020.
-(Note: The song originally was meant to come out on vinyl earlier in the year, but due to the COVID-19 pandemic the released was delayed till late August.)
+(Note: The song originally was meant to come out on vinyl earlier in the year, but due to the COVID-19 pandemic the release was delayed till late August.)
 The album, released as a joint venture between Bandai Namco and Iam8bit, contained two volumes.
 The first was a compilation of songs from different Japanese artists who remixed Pac-Man sound effects; the second compiles a list of music and sound effects from different Pac-Man games.

 In addition, other artists created songs to commemorate the arcade game.
 One of the largest songs that celebrated the anniversary was composed by British virtual band Gorillaz aptly named "PAC-MAN".
 The song was made for their seventh studio album and featured American rapper Schoolboy Q. The song, which released in July 2020, managed to appear on the New Zealand Hot Singles, where the song peaked at 30.